-- Adopts \$100 million General Fund for the Clean Energy Reliability Investment Plan (CERIP): - o \$32 million for Department of Water Resources for a central procurement function. - \$11 million for Go-Biz for permitting and interconnection best practices support. - \$4 million for the Energy Commission to do transmission planning. - \$1 million for the Energy Commission for administration overhead. - o \$19 million for the Energy Commission for the Demand Side Grid Support program. - \$33 million for the Public Utilities Commission to subsidize community solar under AB 2316 (Ward, 2022). - Rejects the Modification to User Fee Statutes trailer bill. - Adopts trailer bill to reimburse utilities for another year of energy imports - Adopts \$100 million fund shift from the Distributed Electricity Backup Assets Program to energy imports for summer 2023. - Adopts trailer bill language for SB 1020 cleanup. - Rejects trailer bill language to address the Energy Resources Program Account (ERPA) structural deficit to raise the statutory cap on the ERPA surcharge, tie the statutory cap to the Consumer Price Index, and extend the surcharge to apply to behind-the-meter electricity ratepayers. - Reverts \$549.4 million in California Emergency Relief Funds in 2022-23 to the General Fund, based on updated savings figures from the California Arrearage Payment Program due to actual applications received and approved for funding. - Approves funds to implement SB x1-2 including: - \$5.9 million General Fund (instead of ERPA) and 14 positions on an ongoing basis for the CEC to collect new data, analyze and track trends in the petroleum supply chain and pricing, produce required reports, and establish a new oversight division, which will collectively help maintain a reliable supply of affordable and safe transportation fuels in California.
-Additionally, the Commission will redirect 10 existing positions internally to support the new Division of Petroleum Market Oversight.
+- Adopts \$100 million General Fund for the Clean Energy Reliability Investment Plan (CERIP): - \$32 million for Department of Water Resources for a central procurement function. - \$11 million for Go-Biz for permitting and interconnection best practices support. - \$4 million for the Energy Commission to do transmission planning. - \$1 million for the Energy Commission for administration overhead. - \$19 million for the Energy Commission for the Demand Side Grid Support program. - \$33 million for the Public Utilities Commission to subsidize community solar under AB 2316 (Ward, 2022). - Defers appropriating out years of the CERIP Plan and trailer bill. - Defers central procurement, capacity payments, and transmission rebuttable presumption portions of the energy trailer bill to summer, but adopts clean-up provisions. - Reverts \$549.4 million in California Emergency Relief Funds in 2022-23 to the General Fund, based on updated savings figures from the California Arrearage Payment Program at the Department of Community Services and Development due to actual applications received and approved for funding. - Approves funds to implement SB x1-2 including: - \$5.9 million from the Energy Resources Program Account and 14 positions on an ongoing basis for the CEC to collect new data, analyze and track trends in the petroleum supply chain and pricing, produce required reports, and establish a new oversight division, which will collectively help maintain a reliable supply of affordable and safe transportation fuels in California.
+Additionally, the Commission will redirect 10 existing positions internally to support the new Division of Petroleum Market Oversight. - \$1 million one-time Cost of Implementation Account for the California Air Resources Board to support development of the Transportation Fuels Transition Plan.